Title:

 In May, 1998, a trial was held that was limited to issues concerning Aetna’s liability to pay workers’ compensation benefits to Longstreet and did not address Longstreet’s bad faith claims.
 The jury returned a verdict in Longstreet’s favor, and on November 23, 1998, the trial court signed a judgment for approximately $864,000.

 Aetna appeals from that judgment, contending that it is a final judgment.
 We disagree.
 Only the insurance benefits issues were tried in the May, 198 trial, as agreed by the parties.
 Because Longstreet’s bad faith claims remain pending in the trial court, Aetna’s attempted appeal is interlocutory.
 Under Texas procedure, appeals are allowed only from final orders or judgments.
-TEX.
-CIV.
-PRAC. & REM.CODE ANN. § 51.014 (Vernon Supp.1999).
+Jack B. Anglin Co. v.
+Tipps, 842 S.W.2d 266, 272 (Tex.1992).
+Unless a statute specifically authorizes an interlocutory appeal, Texas appellate courts have jurisdiction only over final judgments.
+Cherokee Water Co. v.
+Ross, 698 S.W.2d 363, 365 (Tex.1985) (orig .proceeding).
+The civil practice and remedies code does not authorize an interlocutory appeal in this situation.
+See Tex.
+Civ.
+Prac. & Rem.Code Ann. § 51.014 (Vernon Supp.1999).

 Therefore, appellant’s appeal is dismissed for want of jurisdiction.